truewebber/swift-protoreflect/docs/SwiftProtoReflect_Product_Discovery.md

 - Must include troubleshooting section for common issues
 - Documentation must be reviewed for clarity and completeness by at least 3 developers

-### Epic 7: Integration and Interoperability
+### Epic 7: Cross-Platform Compatibility
-**Goal**: Ensure seamless integration with existing Swift ecosystems
+**Goal**: Ensure the library works consistently across all Apple platforms

 #### User Stories:
 1. As a developer, I need compatibility with Swift Concurrency so I can use the library in modern Swift applications
-2. As a developer, I need interoperability with SwiftProtobuf so I can gradually migrate existing code
+2. As a developer, I need the library to work on all Apple platforms so I can use it in any Swift project
-3. As a developer, I need compatibility with common Swift frameworks so I can integrate with my tech stack
+3. As a developer, I need bidirectional conversion between generated SwiftProtobuf messages and dynamic messages so I can use the most appropriate approach for different parts of my application

 #### Acceptance Criteria:
 - Must provide async/await APIs for serialization/deserialization operations
-- Must include interoperability utilities for converting between SwiftProtoReflect and SwiftProtobuf types
 - Must be compatible with iOS 15+, macOS 12+, watchOS 8+, and tvOS 15+
 - Must work with Swift Package Manager and CocoaPods
-- Must include integration examples with popular Swift frameworks (Combine, SwiftUI, etc.)
+- Must provide clear documentation on platform-specific considerations
-- Must pass integration tests with sample applications
+- Must pass all tests on all supported platforms

 ## Strict Acceptance Criteria for v1.0 Release